wren-lang/wren/doc/site/method-calls.markdown

 method, passing in `74`.

-Since the `=(_)` is in the setter's signature, an object can have both a getter and setter with the same name without any collision.
+Since the `=(_)` is in the setter's signature, an object can have both a getter and setter with the same name without a collision.
 This way, you can have read/write properties.

 ## Operators